How to copy a table from PDF to Excel: 8 methods explained

 1. Copy tables from PDF to Microsoft Excel without any additional software

-Sometimes you may not have the time or permission to install or sign up for new software.
-You want to quickly transfer the data into Excel and continue your work.
+Sometimes, you may not have the time or permission to install or sign up for new software.
+You want to quickly transfer the PDF data into an Excel table and continue your work.

 Here are a few different ways to do it: